Best car insurance company for seniors: State Farm

 Car insurance rates for seniors

-Auto insurance rates for seniors increase over time, but there are reasons for the increase.
-Statistics show that seniors as a group are more accident-prone than younger drivers.
-This is caused by age-related changes in hearing or vision, slower reflexes, changes in overall health and medications.
-Car insurance rates for seniors start to rise at 65 but spike after 80.
+Auto insurance rates for seniors increase over time because insurers see older drivers as riskier to insure.
+Statistics show that seniors are more accident-prone than younger drivers.
+This is caused by age-related changes in hearing or vision, slower reflexes and changes in overall health.
+Car insurance rates for seniors start to rise at 65 but really jump after 80.

 In addition, older drivers suffer graver injuries and more fatalities in car accidents than younger people.
 This means larger claim payments and, as a result, increased car insurance rates.

-How much is car insurance for seniors?
-Insurance.com data shows that older drivers do pay more than middle-aged drivers as a group, but not much more, and not nearly as much as teens.
+While Insurance.com data shows that older drivers do pay more than middle-aged drivers as a group, they don’t pay nearly as much as teens.
 Explore our car insurance calculator to see what rates apply to you.

 Senior auto insurance rates by age group